 Backpacking in Edinburgh will bring you ample opportunities to participate in debauchery, and it is very important to have fun, let loose, and get a bit wild at times—as you will soon find out.
 Most backpacking trips I have been on across the world have included at least a few mornings where I wake up knowing I went too far.

 Being super loud and obnoxious in a tiny hostel at 3 AM is a classic rookie backpacker mistake.
 Everyone in the hostel will hate you when you wake them up.
-Show your fellow travelers (and locals) respect whilst backpacking in Edinburgh and anywhere else for that matter!
+Show your fellow travellers (and locals) respect whilst backpacking in Edinburgh and anywhere else for that matter!